-The discussions and linkages at the roundtable were an important kick-off for the further work with other networks, such as ECSA and connections to other projects.
-In the course of the project, some important recommendations were drafted and experiences shared that helped to improve the citizen gateway approach.
 Overall, a tight exchange with stakeholders, e.g. citizen science projects, networks and initiatives is needed in order to include feedback mechanisms to adapt the original plans that were foreseen when writing project proposals.
 However, particularly in the rapidly evolving field of citizen science, European projects and web-based technology, such as smartphone applications it is important to conduct such feedback loops for adaptive management and reducing the duplications of efforts with regards to theoretic frameworks, infrastructure and technology.

-2.3 Citizen Science networking recommendations for Eastern and Central Europe
+Citizen science networking recommendations for Eastern and Central Europe

-Biodiversity data from some regions of Central and Eastern Europe are still only partly shared to global infosystems and is often fragmented, as identified by the EU BON project (Deliverable D1.1, biodiversity data gap analysis, Wetzel et al. 2014).
+Biodiversity data from some regions of Central and Eastern Europe are still only partly shared to global infosystems and is often fragmented, as identified by the EU BON project (Wetzel 2015).
 This is evident when looking for data on common European species.
 Global biodiversity data portals such as GBIF reveal data gaps which for some taxon groups are very noticeable when compared to the species distribution maps compiled by experts of Fauna Europaea.
-At the same time there exist national CS portals which show rich data that is not integrated with global systems (Fig. 4, 5).
+At the same time there exist national CS portals which show rich data that is not integrated with global systems (Figs 3, 4).
 The reasons for data sharing restraints still need to be examined.
 In addition to technical or infrastructure hindrances for data sharing there can also be problems with volunteer motivation.
 Volunteering for biodiversity monitoring in Eastern and Central Europe has in some cases been influenced by socio-political background of these countries (Bell et al. 2011).

-Figure 4.
+Figure 3.

 Peacock Butterfly Aglais io (Linnaeus, 1758) occurrences visualized in GBIF portal (A), distribution map in Fauna Europaea (B) and occurrences in Latvian national observation portal dabastati.lv (C).